ibatulanandjp/procrai/README.md

 ## Features:
  - [x] Translate PDFs with great precision, keeping the doc structure/layout the same
- - [x] Support for local open-source LLMs (Genma3, Llama, Mistral etc.)
+ - [x] Support for local open-source LLMs (Gemma3, Llama, Mistral etc.)
+ - [x] User-friendly Streamlit interface for document upload and translation
+ - [x] Complete workflow from OCR to translation to reconstruction

 ## To Do:
  - [ ] Add support for more OCR engines (easyOCR, MistralOCR, etc.)
  - [ ] Add support for closed-source LLMs (GPT-4, Claude, Gemini, etc.)
- - [ ] Add UI for document processing and result management
  - [ ] Add editing capabilities to adjust text or components in the output document
  - [ ] Handle complex document components precisely (complex tables and layouts, etc.)